Percentage Markup

 Price Price is the amount your customer is willing to pay for a product or service.
 You charge $15 to your customer for the mulch

-Percentage Percentage markup would be: paying $10 to purchase mulch and wanting to maintain a 50% markup.
+Percentage If selecting Percentage, it is a Margin % model.
+Paying $10 to purchase mulch and wanting to maintain a 50% markup.
 The SingleOps system multiplies your cost ($10) by the percent markup (50%) which would bring your price to $15.

 Using Cost Plus or Percentage Markup in SingleOps

-IMPORTANT: Once you’ve selected Percentage as your markup method, the number in the margin column represents the percentage of the total unit price which is made up of the margin
+IMPORTANT: Once you’ve selected Percentage as your markup method, the number in the Margin column on the Estimate table (like in image below) represents the percentage of the total unit price which is made up of the margin

 Example